 Porsche’s first fully electric vehicle features a 93kWh battery in mid-range Turbo and top-of-the-range Turbo S forms, which delivers 280 and 256 miles of range respectively.
 The entry-level, rear-wheel-drive Taycan and all-wheel-drive Taycan 4S both offer a choice of 79 or 93kWh batteries, with corresponding claimed ranges of between 253 and 301 miles depending on wheel size and battery specs.

 The two electric motors in the Taycan Turbo S produce a mighty 751bhp in ‘overboost’ mode, which translates to a 0-62mph time of just 2.8 seconds and a top speed of 161mph.
 Going from 0-124mph takes less than 10 seconds, too (and is now even quicker following a March 2021 software update).
 The car is based on the Volkswagen Group’s J1 platform; a bespoke electric-car chassis that'l also underpin the forthcoming Audi e-tron GT.

 We’ve driven the entry-level, rear-wheel-drive Taycan, as well as the 4S and Turbo S, on UK roads, and even with ‘just’ 375bhp and 357Nm on tap, the performance of the basic car is good enough to shock and delight, so we’d say the usefully cheaper entry-level Taycan is the pick of the range.

-Mind you, the Turbo S does have the sort of surreal, computer-game accelerative performance that's wholly intoxicating, as well as more generous standard equipment so for those with ample money to spare it's not hard to see why the Turbo or Turbo S might justify the price jump over the 4S.
+The Turbo S does have the sort of surreal, computer-game accelerative performance that's wholly intoxicating, as well as more generous standard equipment so for those with ample money to spare.
+It's not hard to see why the Turbo or Turbo S might justify the price jump over the 4S.